facelessuser/pymdown-extensions/docs/extensions/inlinehilite.md

 ## Overview

-InlineHilite is an inline version of [CodeHilite][codehilite] which adds inline code highlighting.
+InlineHilite is an inline code highlighter inspired by [CodeHilite][codehilite].
 Borrowing from CodeHilite's existing syntax, InlineHilite utilizes the following syntax to insert inline highlighted code: `` `:::language mycode` `` or `` `#!language mycode` ``.
-In CodeHilite, ` #! ` means "use line numbers", but line numbers will not be used in inline code regardless of which form is used; syntax choice is purely personal preference.
-We will call these specifiers (` #! ` and ` ::: `) mock shebangs.
+In CodeHilite, ` #! ` means "use line numbers", but line numbers will never be used in inline code regardless of which form is used.
+Use of one form or the other is purely for personal preference.
+As this feature is discussed further, we will call these specifiers (` #! ` and ` ::: `) mock shebangs.

 When using the colon mock shebang, 3 or more colons can be used.
 Mock shebangs must come **immediately** after the opening backtick(s) and must be followed by at least one space.
 If you need to escape a mock shebang at the start of a code block, just put a space before it and it will be treated as part of the code.

-!!! tip "Tip"
+## Using JavaScript Highlighters

-    If using [Pygments][pygments], the elements should be highlighted just fine, but you may need to adjust CSS to get the general style of the inline block the way you like it.
+If using [Pygments][pygments], the elements will be highlighted without issues, but you may need to adjust CSS to get the general style of the inline block the way you like it.

-    If you are using a JavaScript highlighter such as [`highlight.js`][highlightjs] you will most likely need to construct a JavaScript method to target the inline blocks.
-You may also find it useful to tag inline blocks with a different class than what is used for block highlighted code so you can also target and style them with CSS differently.
-InlineHilite allows you to have a different `css_class` than what is used by block code (if CodeHilite is not used as the settings source).
+If you are using a JavaScript highlighter, such as [`highlight.js`][highlightjs], you will most likely need to construct a JavaScript method to target the inline blocks as these may not be targeted out of the box.
+You may also find it useful to tag inline code with a different class than what is used for block code so you can also process and style them differently.
+The CSS class used can be configured independently for inline code in the options if using `pymdownx.highight` instead of CodeHilite.

 ## Options